Name: Hannah Yip

 - ‘‘A Monument’s rais’d by your loyalty […] Which with each Age shall printed be a-new’: the plight of Royalist families as portrayed in printed funeral sermons, 1648–1661’, The People All Changed: Religion and Society in Britain During the 1650s, University of Portsmouth (July 2016)

 These courses were generously funded by the AHRC.

 - ‘Intermediate Early Modern English Palaeography’, Institute of English Studies, University of London (January 2019)

 - ‘Provenance in Books before 1900’ and ‘The Early Modern Book in England’ at the London Rare Books School (June 2018)

-- London International Palaeography Summer School (June 2018)
+- London International Palaeography Summer School (June 2018 and June 2019)

 - Lyell Workshops in Bookbinding, University of Oxford, led by Dr David Pearson, Lyell Reader in Bibliography, 2017–2018 (February 2018)

-Postgraduate Teaching Assistant, Poetry Module, BA English (Year One), University of Birmingham (January–March 2019)
+Postgraduate Teaching Associate, Poetry Module, BA English (Year One), University of Birmingham (January–March 2019)

 The religious and cultural history of early modern England; in particular, the interaction between oral, printed and visual cultures within the period of the English Reformation through to the Civil Wars and Interregnum.